Other Project Team Members

 John worked as an actuarial analyst for a cooperative life insurer in Canada where he specialized in developing actuarial evaluation models, group insurance rating manuals and quotation software, and providing actuarial support to group insurance underwriters.
 From 1998 to 2004 John managed a microinsurance and cooperative development project in Philippines which focused on building insurance capacity, developing competitive products, and improving distribution in the cooperative insurance and microinsurance sectors.
 He joined Denis Garand and Associates in 2005.
 His extensive experience includes product development, project development and evaluation, business planning, pricing, experience analysis, training, administration systems and actuarial software development, and many other types of microinsurance projects.

-Internationally, John has worked on assignments for ADB, BearingPoint, Deloitte, USAID, CCA, CGAP, ILO, GTZ, ICMIF, and others with experience in India, Vietnam, Philippines, Cambodia, Indonesia, Nepal, China, Ghana, Kenya, Sri Lanka, Fiji, and other countries.
+Internationally, John has worked on assignments for ADB, BearingPoint, Deloitte, USAID, CCA, CGAP, ILO, GTZ, ICMIF, and others with experience in India, Vietnam, the Philippines, Cambodia, Indonesia, Nepal, China, Ghana, Kenya, Sri Lanka, Fiji, and other countries.
 As a consultant in microinsurance development he worked on the following: feasibility studies/business planning, market demand surveys, product design, pricing, financial and actuarial analysis, developing administration systems, developing reinsurance and actuarial software, developing microinsurance training materials, project management, and in many areas.
-John is member of the Microinsurance Network performance indicator working group and is co-author of several published articles and booklets on microinsurance topics.
+John is a member of the Microinsurance Network performance indicator working group and is co-author of several published articles and booklets on microinsurance topics.

 Project Manager, EA Consultants

 Derek is an expert in client-focused financial services for the base of the pyramid with more than eight years of experience in Latin America, Asia, and Europe.
 He has implemented multiple Client Math studies as well as an RCT under MILK's Client Value component.
 As a Project Manager for EA Consultants, he manages and provides technical assistance for microinsurance, public health access, microcredit, and social projects in Latin America.
 Previously as an ILO Microinsurance Innovation Facility Fellow, Derek supported Seguros Futuro, a Salvadoran cooperative insurer, in building insurance demand through financial education and improving microinsurance products for remittance receivers.
-He has also worked on a broad range of financial inclusion and economic development issues with the US Treasury Department, FINCA International, and CARANA Corporation among others.
+He has also worked on a broad range of financial inclusion and economic development issues with the US Treasury Department, FINCA International, and CARANA Corporation among others

 Research Associate, EA Consultants and the MicroInsurance Centre